AvishkaSandeepa/Circuit-Design-and-Simulations-for-timing-analysis-and-PLD/README.md

    - Design a single switch matrix using a six pass transistor.
    - Design a PLD which can be used to design any 3 input combinational circuit.

+For this simulations we used LTSpice as our simulator.
+You can find more & download it by [click here](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html)